hamstar/Wikimate/USAGE.md

 ```

 For MediaWiki API errors, the array contains the 'code' and 'info' key/value pairs [defined by the API](https://www.mediawiki.org/wiki/Special:MyLanguage/API:Errors_and_warnings#Errors).
 For other errors, the following key/value pairs are returned:
-* 'login' for Wikimate authentication problems
+* 'login' for Wikimate authentication problems <!-- TODO: remove after changing login() to use the 'auth' code too -->
+* 'auth' for Wikimate authentication problems
 * 'token' for Wikimate token problems
 * 'page' for WikiPage errors
 * 'file' for WikiFile errors